nwallen/Sketch-Motion/README.md

 Early proof-of-concept version tested in sketch 3.3.3 -- use at your own risk

 ## What's it for?
 UIs need motion.
-On Web, on mobile, on anything with a screen: motion illustrates and delights.
+On the Web, on mobile, on anything with a screen: motion illustrates and delights.
 There are [many](https://facebook.github.io/origami/) [excellent](http://www.pixate.com/) [tools](http://framerjs.com/) for creating interactive, animated prototypes.
 However, if you're designing in Sketch, motion currently means a context switch to another application, which slows down your ability to iterate.
 The intent of Sketch Motion is to provide a lightweight, coding-free method to explore motion ideas *in Sketch* with no context switch.
 It's not going to replace After Effects or Origami, but it will help you try out motion ideas *fast*.
 Here are some ways you might use Sketch Motion:

 - Explore several UI transitions before jumping into a dedicated prototyping tool
 - Create animated GIFs for use in an Invision, Flinto, or Marvel clickable prototype